-As the logging industry dwindled in Thailand, elephants began to be used more for tourism.
-Suddenly, all these elephants had no “purpose” and owners were left with need for a way to make money for their families and the care of the elephants.
-Since most tourists came to Thailand thinking “I can’t wait to ride an elephant,” it was a lucrative transition.
+As the logging industry dwindled in Thailand, all these elephants had no “purpose,” and owners were left needing a way to make money for their families and the care of the elephants.
+Since most tourists came to Thailand thinking, “I can’t wait to ride an elephant,” it was a lucrative transition.

 When I lived in Thailand, I finally learned about the true nature of elephant tourism.
-I learned how those elephants roaming the streets were drugged to be kept under control (and often starved).
-It was illegal – elephants in cities had been banned for years, but, as is common in Thailand, officials turned a blind eye or were paid off.
-I was always torn – do I ignore them, hoping this will eventually end the practice, or do I feed the elephant out of kindness but perpetuate this cruelty?
-It wasn’t until a few years ago after an accident that left a kid, a driver, and an elephant dead that officials in Bangkok finally cracked down and made it elephant-free.
+I learned how those elephants roaming the streets were drugged and often starved.
+It was illegal—elephants in cities had been banned for years, but, as is common in Thailand, officials turned a blind eye or were paid off.
+I was always torn—do I ignore them, hoping this will eventually end the practice, or do I feed the elephant out of kindness but perpetuate this cruelty?
+It wasn’t until a few years ago after an accident that left a child, a driver, and an elephant dead that officials in Bangkok finally cracked down and made it elephant-free.
 (Once in a while, you still see them in Chiang Mai.)